cloudnative-pg/cloudnative-pg/docs/src/architecture.md

 This approach ensures optimal performance and resource allocation for your database operations.

-This revision should help ensure that your message is clear and professional.

 !!!
 Hint
     As a general rule of thumb, deploy Postgres nodes in multiples of three—ideally, with one node per availability zone if possible.
 Three nodes is